amberz-wz82/apple-fest-web-project/documents/design-journey.md

 > Which partials have customization?
 Explain how the customization looks in the browser.

-- nav.php shows a different background color for the current page in navigation bar.
+- nav.php shows a different background color for the current page's tab in navigation bar.